 Inspiration for page optimizations

 As designers, we all know how annoying it can be when the marketing person asks for help optimizing a pricing or checkout page.
 Usually his name is something like Tim and he’s constantly trying to litter brightly colored buttons throughout the site.
-Luckily, Pages has pricing, checkout, and store page categories that help you give that ugly suggestion Tim gave some style.
+Luckily, Pages has pricing, checkout, and store page categories with design concepts that help you give that ugly suggestion Tim offered some style.

 Discover how design teams are streamlining their workflows — and building better experiences — with Webflow.